- I have gone on a few trips with the exchange students that are also staying in Sicily; they are a really awesome group of kids.

 I have been in Italy one month, and these are 50 things I have learned:

-2. Pizza still comes in a box here (I don't know why that surprises me, but it did)
+1. It's more tasty than you could ever imagine.2.
+Pizza still comes in a box here (I don't know why that surprises me, but it did)

 3. Hot dogs still exist here (gross), and people put them on their pizza to eat (gag).
 They also put french fries on pizza (That is delicious).